haidepzai/OpenBarber/README.md

 - Open the Backend project with IntelliJ and create an artifact with Maven

-# Create Artifact wiht Maven
+# Create Artifact with Maven
 1. Open Maven Panel: On the right side of the IntelliJ IDEA interface, there's a vertical tab labeled "Maven".
 Click on it to open the Maven Projects panel.

 2. Lifecycle: In the Maven Projects panel, you'll see your project's hierarchy.
 Expand your project's root and locate the "Lifecycle" section.